zuozhenggh/learning-library/developer-library/apex/apex-192/remote-data-source/6-adding-chart-criteria/6-adding-chart-criteria.md

     ![](images/quick-edit.png " ")

 4. In the Live Templates Options dialog, for Header, select **Hidden but accessible**.
-    *{Note: If an end user is using assistive technology then the region name will be announced.}*
+    *Note: If an end user is using assistive technology then the region name will be announced.*

     Click **Save**.

     ![](images/live-options.png " ")

-5. In the Runtime environment, select different Countries.
+5. In the Runtime environment, select different countries to view the graph change.

     ![](images/final-runtime.png " ")

 ## **Summary**
 This completes Lab 6 and the workshop.
 In this lab you learnt how to create items, define Dynamic Actions, and refresh regions based on user input fields.

-## Learn More - *Useful Links*
+## Learn More - Useful Links

 - [APEX on Autonomous](https://apex.oracle.com/autonomous)
 - [APEX Collateral](https://apex.oracle.com)